Visits and results of a running test should show up immediately. If they don’t, there are a few possible explanations:

 7. There’s a compatibility issue/bug

 Our plugin has been tested with a large range of specific environment.
 However, we cannot guarantee it will function with each and all them available in the market or with 3rd party themes and plugins.
-It may happen that there’s a compatibility issue/but we haven’t identified yet and needs addressing.
-In this case, please, contact us by filling out the form below and we’ll be happy to help you.
+It may happen that there’s a compatibility issue but we haven’t identified yet and needs addressing.
+In this case, please, contact us and we’ll be happy to help you.